fedidat/HexoSite/source/_posts/510-intro-to-graal.md

             Rate:         46.8643
             Average bitrate: 69.0 kb/s

-11 seconds.
+11 seconds, or over 5x as fast as GraalVM.
 Again, performance-wise, there is room for improvement.

 More interesting is the old version of GCC also on that site.
 When compiled to LLVM bitcode and interpreted with GraalVM, it indeed produces assembly, although that version shows its age, being 32-bit.